PerceusAdalian/Ouroboros/README.md

 2. **Echoes of Lumina** — Combat systems, weapons, and dynamic loot
 3. **Legends of Lumina** — Spell-casting and advanced magic systems

-Each branch is independently playable but designed to complement the others, allowing server administrators to choose their level of complexity and features.

 ---

 ## Branch Expansions